-For a unique spring getaway, visit Sugar Ridge Retreat Centre near Midland, Ontario.
+For a unique spring getaway, cure visit Sugar Ridge Retreat Centre near Midland, Ontario.
 Our property is named after the beautiful tree product: Ontario maple syrup!

 Our Maple Syrup is made the old fashioned way with a wood fire and poured off by hand under the watchful eye of John Williams, an incredible neighbor and organic veggie farmer.
 Visit us for a spring getaway if you want to see it done.
 There is nothing like the smell of boiling sap in the air.

 Why not take home a taste of Sugar Ridge?

 You can purchase Sugar Ridge syrup at the retreat centre, or online at Williams’ Farm Store.

 250 ml $8

 Maple Syrup Storage Tip: Maple syrup rarely goes bad, but it can lose some flavour.
 For the best taste, store it in the freezer and just keep what you need in the fridge.